6115 Wastewater Control Inspector

 |Department||Airport - San Francisco International|

-Applicants are encouraged to apply as soon as possible as this announcement may close at any time after 5:00 p.m. on October 19, 2018.
+Applicants are encouraged to apply as soon as possible as this announcement will remain open until the position is filled.
+The earliest it may close is 5:00 p.m. on Friday, August 6, 2021.

 Under general supervision, the Wastewater Control Inspector at the San Francisco International Airport inspects commercial and industrial facilities to determine compliance of their waste discharges with established standards and regulations; may perform standby duty for Sanitary Sewer Overflow (SSO) response and reporting, and performs related duties as required.

-Inspects wastewater and storm water facilities of commercial and industrial wastewater dischargers and construction sites to determine compliance with established local, state and federal discharge standards and regulations.
+1. Inspects the facilities of commercial and industrial wastewater dischargers, including construction sites, in order to determine compliance with established local, state and federal discharge standards and regulations.

-Determines field locations for wastewater flow monitoring and sampling; plans and coordinates flow monitoring and sampling activities, which may include the development of standard operating procedures, and the establishment of quality assurance systems.
+4. Determines field locations for both stormwater and wastewater sampling as needed, which may include the development of standard operating procedures and the establishment of quality assurance systems.

 Possession of a baccalaureate degree from an accredited college or university.